-The two configurations considered for the RF power configuration were a single high-power source powering multiple (48) cavities or a single-source, single cavity configuration.
-While the single-source, multiple-cavity configuration was expected to be a significant cost savings, the project will be based on the single-source, single cavity configuration because it is expected to have much better control of the cavity fields.
-The RF power will be supplied by 3.8 kW solid-state amplifiers and the LLRF system for the LCLS-II is described in Ref.
-[10].
+The two configurations considered for the RF power configuration were a single high-power source powering 2 multiple (48) cavities or a single-source, single cavity geconfiguration.
+While the single-source, multiple-cavity $\frac{1}{2}$ configuration was expected to be a significant cost savings, the project will be based on the single-source, ∃ single cavity configuration because it is expected to have significantly better control of the cavity fields.
+The RF g significantly better control of the cavity fields.
+The RF g power will be supplied by 3.8 kW solid-state amplifiers and the LLRF system for the LCLS-II is described in Ref.
+Content [3].